 Barbara was living in Prescott, Arizona with her husband Don Wollin, where she had retired after her long and distinguished career.
 Her WCTC colleague, Aleda Bourassa (retired), says “ Barbara possessed an excellent mind, a vibrant spirit of discovery and awareness about the world and its cultures, and will be remembered as our North Star, pushing us to be our best, as she also challenged herself in her endeavors, benefiting education and business leaders into the future.”

-Your contribution will help fund a global trade student or academic professional to attend NASBITE International activities.
-All donations are tax deductible.
+Your contribution will help fund a global trade student or academic professional to participate in NASBITE International activities.
+All donations are tax-deductible.

 Click here to view Barbara receiving the John Otis Lifetime Achievement Award in Portland, Oregon in 2012.